-\textbf{\textit{Beauty}:} We divide the stimulus \textit{beauty} into two parts.
-The first one is the positive stimulus in terms of appearance (e.g., attractive, gorgeous, etc.), and the second one is the negative stimulus in terms of appearance (e.g., unattractive, plain, etc.).
-On the other hand, we divide the attributes into three parts.
-The first one is the positive traits (e.g., smart, friendly, etc.), the second one is the negative traits (e.g., stupid, unfriendly, etc.), and the third one is the neutral traits (e.g., cautious, solemn, etc.).
-Only for the attributes of beauty stimuli, we also consider different professions (e.g., astronomer, security guard, etc.) besides the traits, following the study of \citet{dion1972beautiful}.
-In terms of profession, the first one is comparatively high-salaried professions (e.g., surgeon, aircraft pilot, etc.), the second one is comparatively mid-salaried professions (e.g., tax examiner, tower operator, etc.), and the third one is comparatively low-salaried professions (e.g., security guard, street vendor, etc.).
-For the sake of our writing (not the actual representation) we consider the high, mid, and low-salaried professions as positive, neutral, and negative professions.
-We categorized professions based on income, drawing inspiration from \citet{wong2016gender}, and using data from the U.S. BUREAU OF LABOR STATISTICS\footnote{\url{https://www.bls.gov/oes/current/oes_nat.htm#00-0000}}.
-We consider annual mean wage of more than 100k as high-salaried professions, 50k-70k as mid salaried professions, and less than 40k as low-salaried professions.
+\textbf{\textit{Beauty}:} Beauty stimuli are divided into positive (e.g., attractive, gorgeous, etc.), and negative (e.g., unattractive, plain, etc.).\footnote{We selected beauty words as 'Positive' or 'Negative' beauty terms based on their synonymy or antonymy to 'beautiful', considering only their grammatical fit and context in our template sentences, thereby encapsulating the subjectivity of beauty within these terms.} Only for beauty stimuli, we consider different professions as attributes (e.g., astronomer, security guard, etc.) in addition to personality traits, following the study of \citet{dion1972beautiful}.
+For the sake of our writing (not the actual representation) we consider the high, mid, and low-salaried professions (e.g., high: surgeon, mid: tax examiner, low: security guard) as positive, neutral, and negative professions.
+We categorized professions based on income, drawing inspiration from \citet{wong2016gender}, and using data from the U.S. Bureau of Labor Statistics.\footnote{\url{https://www.bls.gov/oes/current/oes_nat.htm\#00-0000}} We consider annual mean wage of more than 100k as high-salaried professions, 50k-70k as mid-salaried professions, and less than 40k as low-salaried professions.